tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Explain to students, that a common best practice, is to avoid using the principal or _root_ user to manage their AWS account.
 This principal user is the one they used to create their AWS account.
 Instead, a new user for each person that requires administrator access should be created using the AWS Identity and Access Management (IAM) service.

-Open the [AWS console](https://console.aws.amazon.com) using your _root_ user, and show students how to create a new user on IAM as follows.
+Open the [AWS Managemet Console](https://console.aws.amazon.com) using your _root_ user, and show students how to create a new user on IAM as follows.

 * Look for the IAM service on the _Find Services_ search box, type `iam` and click on `IAM` service.